OWASP/www-project-fiasse/tab_model.md

 ## SSEM Usage

-FIASSE is structured in a three pillar approach.
+FIASSE is structured in a three-pillar approach.
 Those pillars are:

 - Security Requirements
 - Securable Code